andrew-novak/portfolio-website/README.md

 ### Clean up

-8. After excluding both `api` and `client/build` directories, you can remove the rest of cloned project.
+8. After excluding both `api` and `client/build` directories, you can remove the rest of the cloned project.